Quantitative Automata under Probabilistic Semantics: Results on limit value functions

-More precisely, since $\nestedA$ is deterministic, all runs of $\nestedA$ on the distribution given by $\markov$ correspond to the runs in $\masterA \times \markov$, where $\masterA$ is the master automaton of $\nestedA$.
-Among runs in $\masterA \times \markov$, the set of runs where a given finite sequence of states occurs finitely many times has probability $0$.
-In particular, for every state $(q,s)$, we consider a sequence that corresponds to the master automaton invoking some slave $\slaveA_i$ followed by a word on which $\slaveA_i$ return its minimal value.
+\emph{Almost-surely accepting NWA}.
+Assume that $\nestedA$ is almost-surely accepting.
+Consider a state $(q,s)$ of $\masterA \times \markov$, where the master automaton invokes some slave automaton $\slaveA_i$, and the slave automaton $\slaveA_i$ attains its minimal value on the following letters.
+(If $\slaveA_i$ does not attain its minimal value, we consider a sequence that tends to $-\infty$.)
 Therefore, almost all runs contain the considered sequence infinitely often.
 It follows that the value of almost all runs is the minimum over reachable states $(q,s)$ from $\masterA \times \markov$ and transitions $(s,a,s')$ of $\markov$ of the minimal value the slave automaton invoked in $(q,a,q')$ can achieve on all words generated by $\markov$ starting with the transition $(s,a,s')$.
-Such values can be computed in polynomial time in $|\markov| + |\nestedA|$.
-Each of these values is either $-\infty$ (or $-B$ for $g = \fBsum{B}$) or it is the sum of some subset of weights in some slave automaton.
-Since we consider weights to be given in the unary notation, the sum of a subset is bounded by the size of the automaton.
-Thus, $|\lambda| \leq |\nestedA|$ or $\lambda = -\infty$ (resp., $-B$ for $g = \fBsum{B}$). \end{proof}
+This value can be computed in polynomial time in $|\markov| + |\nestedA|$.